nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—April 2012</h2>

+I will be attending the 2nd Lisbon Machine Learning School.

 I am interning at the IBM Watson Center and will be working on Egyptian-to-English Machine Translation project with Yaser Al-Onaizan.

 My dissertation has been awarded with the IMS best thesis award.